 PiM Arts High School has advanced level classes in all arts areas and offers the option of a college preparatory arts endorsement at graduation.
 The expansive performance calendar opportunities complement the work that students engage in daily in classes.
-A PiM Arts High School endorsement is a valuable concentration of effort which reflects artistic vision, self-discipline, rigor, and mastery.
-Students who have earned their endorsement are recognized at the Senior Awards Reception and are presented with a stole to wear at graduation.
+A PiM Arts High School endorsement is a valuable concentration of effort which reflects artistic vision, self-discipline, and mastery.